How I redesigned navigation to keep learners on track.

 How I've helped QA users learn more confidently with an AI assistant.

-I led the design for the 0-to-1 launch of QA’s learning assistant at the beginning of 2025.
-Created to reduce friction and support learning momentum, Ela is now adopted by 80+ client accounts and holds a 4.5/5 user satisfaction score.
+I led the end-to-end design of Ela, QA’s AI-powered learning assistant, transforming an inherited prototype into a trusted and scalable product in just two months.
+Designed to reduce friction and support learning momentum, Ela is now adopted by 80+ client accounts, holds a 4.5/5 satisfaction score, and has influenced the development of new AI capabilities across the platform.

-How I helped Circus Street clients feel at home after a platform transition and prevented a spike in support tickets.
+How I helped Circus Street learners feel at home after a platform transition, without increasing support burden.

 How I gamified learning at Cloud Academy boosting user motivation and MoM cashflow.